Whether due to health reasons, environmental factors, or ethical concerns, many of us are trying to eat less meat – or even cut it out altogether.

 Peanut butter and sprouting broccoli pad Thai

-If you’re a fan of Thai food and want to make a healthy version of a classic pad Thai, look no further than Meera Sodha’s peanut butter and purple sprouting broccoli pad Thai.
+If you’re a fan of Thai food and would like to make a healthy version of a classic pad Thai, look no further than Meera Sodha’s peanut butter and purple sprouting broccoli pad Thai.

 If you love Mediterranean food, why not try making Jamie Oliver’s ricotta fritters with a tomato sauce and courgette salad recipe?